Cray-HPE/docs-csm/operations/network/management_network/validate_cabling.md

 3     ncn-w003:pcie-slot1:2    ncn-w003:pcie-slot1:2
 ```

-Look for the differences between the SHCD and the actual network configuration.
+In the returned output, look for differences between the SHCD and actual network configuration.

 In the above example, incorrect cabling was detected on the `sw-spine-001` switch on port 1: